The Hound of the Baskervilles: Inspiration

 Weller (2002) believes that Baskerville Hall is based on one of three possible houses on or near Dartmoor: Fowelscombe in the parish of Ugborough, the seat of the Fowell Baronets; Hayford Hall, near Buckfastleigh (also owned by John King (d.1861) of Fowelscombe) and Brook Hall, in the parish of Buckfastleigh, about two miles east of Hayford, the actual home of Richard Cabell.
 It has also been claimed that Baskerville Hall is based on a property in Clyro, Wales, built in 1839 by one Thomas Baskerville Mynors Baskerville.
 The house was formerly named Clyro Court and was renamed Baskerville Hall towards the end of the 19th century.
 Arthur Conan Doyle was apparently a family friend who often stayed there and may have been aware of a local legend of the hound of the Baskervilles.

-Still other tales claim that Doyle was inspired by a holiday in North Norfolk, where the tale of Black Shuck is well known.
-The Gothic-revival style Cromer Hall, where Doyle stayed, also closely resembles Doyle's vivid descriptions of Baskerville Hall.
+Still other tales claim that Doyle was inspired by a holiday in North Norfolk, where the tale of the hellhound Black Shuck is well known.
+The Gothic-revival style Cromer Hall, where Doyle and Robinson stayed with Benjamin Cabell in 1901 also closely resembles Doyle's vivid descriptions of Baskerville Hall.
 Another suggestion is that Archibald Primrose, 5th Earl of Rosebery, whose home was Dalmeny House, told Arthur Conan Doyle that a hound barked mournfully during the night of the death of his wife Hannah, in accordance with a Dalmeny legend that hearing a hound portended a dynastic tragedy.